wearelighthouse/scss/README.md

 [How we use BEM in Blocks](/resources/scss/blocks)

-### ID selectors

-While it is possible to select elements by ID in CSS, it should generally be considered an anti-pattern.
-ID selectors introduce an unnecessarily high level of [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) to your rule declarations, and they are not reusable.

-For more on this subject, read [CSS Wizardry's article](http://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/) on dealing with specificity.

 ### JavaScript selectors

 Avoid binding to the same class in both your CSS and JavaScript.
 Conflating the two often leads to, at a minimum, time wasted during refactoring when a developer must cross-reference each class they are changing, and at its worst, developers being afraid to make changes for fear of breaking functionality.